Democrats release plan to boost party's California US House seats in fight for Congress

 A big risk for Democrats is whether voters will be open to setting aside district boundaries crafted by an independent commission for ones shaped for partisan advantage.

 Some people already have said they would sue over the effort.
 Republican former Gov. Arnold Schwarzenegger, a longtime opponent of partisan redistricting, signaled that he will not side with Democrats even after talking to Newsom.
-He posted a photo of himself Friday at the gym wearing a T-shirt that said, “Terminate gerrymandering,” with a reference to an obscenity and politicians.
+He posted a photo of himself Friday at the gym wearing a T-shirt that said, “Terminate gerrymandering.”

 “I’m getting ready for the gerrymandering battle,” Schwarzenegger said.